Cam-Can-Do/chatGPT-website/README.md

 # Description:
-An attempt at creating a personal portfolio website using Chat-GPT to code in React for fun.
+An attempt at creating a personal portfolio website by only instructing Chat-GPT to write code (React JS).

 # Getting Started with Create React App